lgou2w/node-vuetify-template/README.md

-# Node Vue Template
+# Node Vuetify Template

-A frontend template for vue development
+A frontend template for vue and vuetify development

 * Information
     * Vue 2 with CLI